Krzemon/Krzemon/README.md

 # Hi There ^^
 ## I’m constantly learning and exploring new technologies

-## 💡 Passionate about solving problems with code
+## 💡 Passionate about physics & solving problems with code